Mark Keough: Montgomery County Judge

 Keough announced on May 31, 2017, he would not seek re-election to the Texas House but instead run against incumbent Montgomery County Judge Craig Doyal.
 Doyal and others in Montgomery County were indicted on June 24, 2016, on the charge of conspiring to circumvent the Texas Open Meetings Act.
 Doyal has also been accused of misusing county funds to support his re-election and recording campaign videos in county offices in violation of state law.
-Doyal also has multiple accusations of nepotism, conflicts of interest, and mismanagement pending against him.
+Doyal also had multiple accusations of nepotism, conflicts of interest, and mismanagement pending against him.
 On March 6, 2018, Keough defeated Doyal in the Republican primary, 57% to 42%.
 Keough defeated Democrat Jay Stittleburg in the general election held on November 6, 2018, 75% to 25%.

-Keough was sworn in as County Judge on January 2, 2019 and in the first court meeting after he took office he reduced his own salary by 12% as he promised to do during his election campaign.
+Keough was sworn in as County Judge on January 2, 2019 and in the first court meeting after he took office he reduced his own salary by 12% as he promised to do during his election campaign in his "Contract with Montgomery County."

+On May, 26, 2019 Keough delivered on his promise contained in his contract with Montgomery County to remove the toll charges from the State Hwy 242 connector ramp with Interstate 45.
+Keough had previously attempted to reverse the tolls in an April, 2019 Commissioner's Court meeting but was defeated in a 3-2 vote.
+This was only the 2nd time in recent history of Texas that toll charges had been removed from a public roadway.

 Personal life

 Keough and his wife, the former Kimberly "Kim" Sparks, have four children.

 Keough was charged with a DWI on September 10, 2020.
-He was driving with zolpidem (also known as Ambien) and amphetamine in his blood.
-Ambien is a sleep aid.
+He was driving with zolpidem (also known as Ambien) and amphetamine (also known as Adderall) in his blood.
+Ambien, a sleep aid and adderall, a medication to treat ADHD, are both commonly prescribed medications used to treat symptoms in adults and children.
 Keough hit a private individual's car and then hit a police vehicle.
 Passengers in both vehicles that he hit were injured.
 The passenger injured stated that he had to receive special treatment for spinal injuries.
 The deputy constable's spine was injured permanently and he had to resign from service.
 Both cars Keough hit were totaled.
 Keough's driver's license was ordered suspended for 90 days, he was required to pay a $2,000 fine, and court fees.
-Montgomery County taxpayers pay $80,000 for a deputy constable's salary to drive Keough around since Keough's car accident.